Dominique Mamberti: Secretary for Relations with States

 In a separate address in early October 2012, Mamberti spoke of the theme of the assembly as the "Adjustment or settlement of international disputes or situations by peaceful means."
 In his French-language address, he lamented a "loss of faith in the value of dialogue, and the temptation to favour 'a priori' one of the sides in regional and national conflicts," saying that this threatens "respect for the juridical mechanisms of the United Nations."
-Archbishop Mamberti referred specifically to situations in the Middle East, particularly in Syria, "A solution is impossible if it fails to respect the rules of international and humanitarian law, or falls outside the mechanisms established in the United Nations Charter," he stated.
+Archbishop Mamberti referred specifically to situations in the Middle East, particularly in un, "A solution is impossible if it fails to respect the rules of international and humanitarian law, or falls outside the mechanisms established in the United Nations Charter," he stated.
 "All interested parties should not only facilitate the mission of the special envoy of the United Nations and the Arab League, but also ensure humanitarian assistance to the suffering peoples.
 The international community must unite its efforts so that all sides replace the race to arms with negotiation, just as it must insist on effective respect for religious liberty, human rights and all fundamental freedoms."

 On 16 January 2013, Mamberti gave an interview on Vatican Radio about the Catholic Church's autonomy and religious freedom.
 He defended the right to a conscience clause for Christian employers who refused services to homosexuals.
-He opposed increasing Secularism.
+He opposed increasing secularism.

 In July 2014 commenting on the situation in Gaza, Mamberti sent a formal note to all the ambassadors accredited to the Holy See, calling their attention to the appeals by Pope Francis for Christians in Iraq and elsewhere in the Middle East.
 Mamberti said that the Holy See is "deeply concerned" with the suffering of Christians in the region.
 "Christian communities are suffering unjustly, they are scared, and many Christians have been forced to emigrate", he said.

 Prefect of the Apostolic Signatura

 On 8 November 2014, Pope Francis appointed Mamberti as Prefect of the Supreme Tribunal of the Apostolic Signatura, the final court of appeal for any ecclesiastical judgment, besides the Pope himself.
-Then-Archbishop Mamberti succeeded Raymond Leo Cardinal Burke, who was named Patron to the Order of Malta.
+Mamberti succeeded Raymond Leo Cardinal Burke, who was named patron to the Order of Malta.